Online Pornography (Commercial Basis) Regulations 2019

-The Online Pornography (Commercial Basis) Regulations 2019 is a statutory instrument issued under the powers given by the Digital Economy Act 2017.
+The Online Pornography (Commercial Basis) Regulations 2019 (SI 2019/23) is a statutory instrument issued under the powers given by the Digital Economy Act 2017.
 It defines the criteria to determine which websites would have been required to implement an age verification scheme, as part of the proposed UK Internet age verification system, the implementation of which was eventually abandoned in October 2019.

 Definition

 For the purpose of the regulations, a site is defined as making pornographic material available on a commercial basis for the purposes of the Act if: